paltrock/paltrock.github.io/_pages/team.md

 Together with the group of <u><a href="https://moffitt.org/providers/frederick-locke/">Frederick L. Locke</a></u> and <u><a href="https://www.uni-kiel.de/de/detailansicht/news/119-portrait-friedrich-stoelzel">Friedrich Stölzel</a></u> we work on better understanding cellular and drug kinetics during CAR T cell therapy.

-With the groups of <u><a href="https://labpages2.moffitt.org/marusyk/lab-members/">Andriy Marusyk</a></u> and <u><a href="https://lab.moffitt.org/cancerevo/">David Basanta</a></u> we work on tumor-stroma interacitons, tumor ecology, and the effects of cancer associated fibroblasts in lung and breast cancers.
+With the groups of <u><a href="https://labpages2.moffitt.org/marusyk/lab-members/">Andriy Marusyk</a></u> and <u><a href="https://lab.moffitt.org/cancerevo/">David Basanta</a></u>, we work on tumor-stroma interactions, tumor ecology, and the effects of cancer-associated fibroblasts in lung and breast cancers.

 With <u><a href="https://padronlab.moffitt.org/">Eric Padron</a></u> and his lab we work on inflammatory interactions in chronic myeloid diseases, such as CMML.